 8. Recording Conflicts of Interest

 8.1.
-Square Mile maintains a Conflicts of Interest Register where it records the kinds of services and activities in which a conflict of interest, entailing a material risk of damage to the interests of one or more clients, has arisen, or may arise.
+Square Mile maintains a Conflicts of Interest Register where it records the kinds of services and activities in which a conflict of interest, entailing a risk of damage to the interests of one or more clients, has arisen, or may arise.
 This register is kept up to date by the Compliance Officer.